What is a Community Foundation?

 What happens to a contribution to the Community Foundation for Gary Cares?

-If a donor makes an unrestricted gift, the contribution will be added to and permanently recognized in The Community Fund.
-(Alternatively, some donors may wish to establish and name a separate unrestricted fund.)
-The income from the total fund (built up by many donors over many years, one gift at a time) will be distributed annually for charitable purposes as determined by the board of directors.
-Unrestricted contributions directly support our competitive grant process.
+Unrestricted Gifts: If a donor makes an unrestricted gift, the contribution will be added to and recognized in The Community Fund.
+The income from this collective fund, built up over time by numerous donors, is distributed annually to support charitable purposes as determined by the board of directors.
+Unrestricted contributions directly support the competitive grant process.

-The community foundation may also operates a scholarship program which allows donors to create new scholarships in memory of loved ones without the complexity and expense of having to establish and administer each scholarship separately.
-We may accept donations of any size to support existing scholarship funds, including our general scholarship program, but we may ask donors interested in establishing new scholarship funds to seek our assistance in designing the new funds.
+Scholarships: The community foundation operates a scholarship program that allows donors to create new scholarships in memory of loved ones without the complexity and expense of administering each scholarship separately.
+Donations to support existing scholarship funds, including the general scholarship program, are accepted.
+Donors interested in establishing new scholarship funds can seek assistance from the community foundation in designing them.

-The community foundation can also be used for a variety of other purposes, including short-term gifts, pass-through grants, and gifts which allow a donor to remain anonymous.
+Additionally, the community foundation can be utilized for various other purposes, including short-term gifts, pass-through grants, and anonymous gifts.

 What are the tax advantages of donating to a community foundation?